datacamp/community-courses-kaggle-python-tutorial-on-machine-learning/chapter2.md

 - Look at the importance of features in your tree and compute the score

 *** =hint
-- To build a tree use the `tree.DecisionTreeClassifier()` syntax.
+- Remember what the target column is in your data and assign it to `target`.
-- You can look at the importance of features using the `.feature_importances_` attribute.
+- You can fit and compute the score for your decision tree by passing in the features and target objects you created.